-During the early days of wind turbine development, the sub-megawatt-class turbines typically used spherical roller bearings (SRBs) in the mainshaft position with significant success.
-As the development need for larger-megawatt (MW)-class turbines increased, our competitors' SRB mainshaft bearing was "scaled up" in size and design.
-However, documented field performance issues in mainshaft SRBs for the multi-MW class underscored its limitations for this application.
+During the early days of wind turbine development, the sub-megawatt class turbines typically used Spherical Roller Bearings (SRBs) in the mainshaft position with significant success.
+As the development need for larger megawatt (MW) class turbines increased, our competitors' SRB mainshaft bearing was "scaled up" in size and design.
+However, documented field failures in mainshaft SRBs for multi-MW class underscored its limitations for this application.

-With a mature supply chain of large bore tapered roller bearings (TRBs), the current industry trend is the conversion of SRBs to TRBs in turbines greater than 1MW.
-The table below highlights typical mainshaft design configurations by turbine size.
+With a mature supply chain of large bore Tapered Roller Bearings (TRBs), the industry trend is the conversion of SRBs to TRBs in turbines greater than 1MW.
+The table below highlights typical mainshaft design configurations.